RVCC-IDMX/sass-made-easy/README.md

 ## If you run into problems
 - Make sure you have [Node.js](https://nodejs.org/en/) installed, which will include npm.
-- Watch [the video where I put this together](https://youtu.be/wYWf2m_yzBQ) and explain how it works
+- Watch [Kevin Powell's video tutorial](https://youtu.be/wYWf2m_yzBQ) and explain how it works
 - Check out [Parcel's documentation](https://parceljs.org/getting_started.html)